What fruit has more potassium than a banana and is sometimes called an “alligator pear?”

 It is best to enjoy avocados when they are fresh.
 However, it is possible to freeze avocados.
 Some believe the texture of thawed avocados after being frozen can be somewhat strange, so depending on your personal preference, it’s best to use frozen and thawed avocados for dressings, guacamole, or a recipe where they are mashed or pureed.

 Freezing avocados tends to work best if you freeze them in halves or chopped (with peel and pit removed).
-To prevent them from being a brown mushy mess, brush or toss them with an acid, such lemon or lime juice, before placing them in a plastic freezer bag.
 It is also important to make sure you get as much air out of the bag as possible before sealing and freezing — try using a plastic straw to suck the air out if needed.
-You can freeze avocados for about 6 months, and it is best to let them thaw gradually, for 12-24 hours, in the refrigerator.
+You can freeze avocados for about 6 months, and it’s best to let them thaw gradually, at room temperature for 30 minutes or so, or for 12-24 hours, in the refrigerator.

 Our most frequently asked question…how do you keep avocados from turning brown?